Sophie Nowicki: Career

 Her work often attracts media attention because of her investigations into and comments on climate change.
 She has spoken to news groups including Yahoo News and Florida Weekly and recorded a NASA Google+ Hangout on sea level rise.

 She credits climate scientist Gavin Schmidt as her unofficial mentor.

+In 2022, an ice-covered foreland in West Antarctica was named Nowicki-foreland in recognition of Nowicki's role in increasing understanding of sea level rise.
+The UK Antarctic Place-names Committee approved the term “Nowicki Foreland” to refer to a “high, ice-covered foreland 9 kilometers wide and 30 kilometers long, forming the eastern arm of the Martin Peninsula on the coast of Marie Byrd Land.”